TUDelft-SPC-Lab/midge-code/README.md

 ### IMU

 The IMU data is stored in a binary file.
-The sensors record samples at a best effort of 60Hz, i.e. often there are fewer samples.
+The sensors record samples at a best effort of 60 Hz, i.e. often there are fewer samples.
 Each sample is 24 bytes long.
 The first 8 bytes contain the timestamp, the next 12 the data and last 4 bytes are padding.